 Lily Snowden-Fine is an illustrator and painter based in Toronto.
 Her clients include the New York Times and Globe and Mail, among others.

 Dr. Nick Crumpton is a zoologist at University College London.
-He is the author of The Amazing Animal Atlas.
+He completed his PhD at Cambridge University before working at the Natural History Museum and for the BBC as a journalist and researcher.
+He is the author of the Favorite Pets series and The Amazing Animal Atlas.